IDTitanium/petshop/README.md

 Then follow the instructions

 - Run `cp .env.example .env`.
 This should set up the environment variables.
+- Run `composer install`.
+- Set up your database with the db credentials in the .env file.
 - Run `php artisan migrate`.
 This should run the migration to setup the database.
 Notice that we are using the alias defined in the previous step.
 - Run `php artisan key:generate`.
 To Setup application key in the environment variables.
 - You should see the `JWT_SECRET` key in your `.env` file.
 You should manually add it if not found.
 Any randomly long string will do.